oracleagent/.github/profile/README.md

 ## Oracle Agent

-At the forefront of merging quantum computing with artificial intelligence.
-Making the development of an Oracle AI that uses NV centers in diamonds, implemented on a custom pci board.
-This unique approach utilizes the principles of quantum mechanics to enhance predictive capabilities and computational efficiency.
+*At the forefront of merging quantum computing with artificial intelligence.*

+Developing an Oracle AI utilizing NV centers in diamonds, implemented on a custom PCIe board.
+This innovative approach leverages the principles of quantum mechanics to enhance predictive capabilities and computational efficiency.

 # Projects: